GloverDonovan/webdev-bootcamp/reference/css-style.rst

 8. *Specific components/modules* (less generic, self-contained widgets that need more specific styling like a download button, a contact form, or a carousel).

-Many (most) websites end up with a few one-off pages or subsets of pages that require more specific styling, rules used only on those pages and nowhere else.
-To avoid dumping everything into a single ever-expanding CSS file, it's usually best practice to split it into separate style sheets and combine them server-side so each page gets just the rules it needs.
+Many (if not most) websites end up with a few one-off pages or subsets of pages that require more specific styling.
+The CSS rules used to style these pages are used only on those pages and nowhere else.
+To avoid dumping everything into a single ever-expanding CSS file, it's necessary to split up page-specific rules into separate style sheets and combine them server-side so each page gets just the rules it needs.

-For responsive layouts, collect all the rules for a given medium/viewport into a single media query rather than repeat the same media query several times throughout a style sheet.
+For responsive layouts, collect all the rules for a given medium/viewport into a single media query.
+Don't repeat the same media query several times throughout the style sheet.

 Preprocessors